Sierra Madre del Sur: Mexico's Southern Backbone

 Summary

 The Sierra Madre del Sur region has immense ecological, cultural, and economic importance.
 As part of the broader Sierra Madre mountain system, it connects to Mexico's diverse landscapes and histories.
-Its diverse ecosystems, rich history, and natural beauty are vital to Mexico's heritage.
-However, the range faces significant environmental challenges threatening its long-term health and sustainability.
+Its diverse ecosystems, rich history, and natural beauty are vital to Mexico's heritage — a heritage as visible in the resort towns of Acapulco and Zihuatanejo as in the remote poppy-growing valleys of the Filo Mayor further inland, two faces of the same rugged coastline.
+However, the range faces significant environmental and social challenges threatening its long-term health and stability.
 Through conservation and sustainable development efforts, the Sierra Madre del Sur can continue to thrive, benefiting nature and the communities that call it home.